fregu856/papers/summaries/Weight Uncertainty in Neural Networks.md

 ### Comments:
 - Seems like a good starting point for learning about variational methods applied to neural networks.
 The theory is presented in a clear way.
 The presented method also seems fairly straightforward to implement.

+- They mainly reference _"Keeping Neural Networks Simple by Minimizing the Description Length of the Weights"_ and _"Practical Variational Inference for Neural Networks"_ as relevant previous work.

 - In equation (2), one would have to run the model on the data for multiple weight samples, seems quite computationally expensive?

 - Using a diagonal Gaussian for the variational posterior, I wonder how much of an approximation that actually is?
 Is the true posterior e.g. very likely to be multi-modal?